vectordotdev/vector/CONTRIBUTING.md

 ## Your First Contribution

-1. Ensure your change has an issue!
-Find an
-   [existing issue][urls.existing_issues] or [open a new issue][urls.new_issue].
+1. For large PRs or for breaking changes, ensure your change has an issue!
+Find an [existing issue][urls.existing_issues] or [open a new issue][urls.new_issue].
    - This is where you can get a feel if the change will be accepted or not.
-     Changes that are questionable will have a `needs: approval` label.
 2. Once approved, [fork the Vector repository][urls.fork_repo] in your own GitHub account (only applicable to outside contributors).
 3. [Create a new Git branch][urls.create_branch].